jamesyeap/jamesyeap.github.io/README.md

-Where I shill myself to FAANG overlords while crying about my grades.
+Where I try to convince myself that grades don't matter.